Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 Then he told this parable: “A man had a fig tree growing in his vineyard, and he went to look for fruit on it but did not find any.
 So he said to the man who took care of the vineyard, ‘For three years now I’ve been coming to look for fruit on this fig tree and haven’t found any.
 Cut it down!
 Why should it use up the soil?’ “‘Sir,’ the man replied, ‘leave it alone for one more year, and I’ll dig around it and fertilize it.
 If it bears fruit next year, fine!
 If not, then cut it down.’”

-Notes: Although the word “fruit” is used in a few different contexts in the Bible and therefore different meanings implied, in this parable "fruit" is precisely maturity in the knowledge of God, as in seek God by reading the Bible and praying the Lord's Prayer daily.
+Notes: Although the word “fruit” is used in a few different contexts in the Bible and therefore different meanings implied, in this parable "fruit" means maturity in the knowledge of God, as in seek God by reading the Bible and praying the Lord's Prayer daily.
 God is patient, and waits a long time before giving up on us.
-But He would give up on us eventually if no spiritual maturity.
+However, He would give up on us eventually if no spiritual maturity.
 But careful, Jesus warns us in other parables about "how long God waits for us", example in the Parable of the Ten Virgins in Matthew 25:1-13.

 Matthew 25:14-30